wp-plugins/wp-performance-pack/readme.txt

 == Screenshots ==

 1. MO-Dynamic benchmark: Comparing front page of a "fresh" WordPress 3.8.1 installation with active apc cache using different configurations.
 As you can see, using MO-Dynamic with active caching is just as fast as not translating the blog or using native gettext.
 Benchmarked version 0.6, times are mean of four test runs measured using XDebug.
-2. Settings
+2. Settings, advanced view (v1.0)
-3. Debug Bar integration
+3. Debug Bar integration (v1.0)
+4. Settings, simple view (v1.0)

 == Installation ==

-Download, install and activate.
+* Download, install and activate.
 Usage of MO-Dynamic is enabled by default.
+* Gettext support requires PHP Gettext extension and the languages folder (*wp-content/languages*) must be writeable for php.
+* Caching is only effective if a persisten object cache is installed
+* JIT requires PHP >= 5.3 and WordPress >= 3.8.1
+* Debugging requires [Debug Bar](http://wordpress.org/plugins/debug-bar/) to be installed and activated

 == Frequently Asked Questions ==

-= Requirements =
+= How do I check if caching works? =

-PHP >= 5.3 required

-For native gettext support:

-* installed gettext extension
-* languages folder (*wp-content/languages*) must be writeable

-For debugging [Debug Bar](http://wordpress.org/plugins/debug-bar/) needs to be installed
+Caching only works when using alternative MO implementation.
+To check if tha cache works, activate WPPP debugging (requires [Debug Bar](http://wordpress.org/plugins/debug-bar/)) Plugin).
+This adds the panel *WP Performance Pack* to the Debug Bar.
+Textdomains using *MO_dynamic* implementation show information about translations loaded from cache.
+If no translations are getting loaded from cache cache persistence isn't working.

-= Limitations =
+= Which persisten object cache plugins are recommended? =

-MO-Dynamic doesn't implement any saving related methods from the *Translations* base class.
-It's a read only implementation.
+Any persisten object cache will do, but it has to be supported in your hosting environment.
+Check if any caches like APC, XCache, Memcache, etc. are installed on your webserver and select a suitable cache plugin respectively.
+File based object caches should work always and might improve performance, same goes for data base based caches.
+Performance gains depend on the available caching method and its configuration.

-= Multisite support =
+= Does WPPP support multisite? =

-When installed network wide only the network admin can see and edit WPPP options.
+Yes, when installed network wide only the network admin can see and edit WPPP options.

-= Optimal settings =

-* Native gettext **enabled** (if available)
-* MO-Dynamic **enabled**
-* JIT localize **enabled** (disable if this causes trouble with javascripts)

-= Caching =

-When using MO-Dynamic optinal caching of translations can be enabled.
-This uses the WordPress Cache API so a peristent object cache of your choice has to be installed to get any performance improvements from caching.
-For front end pages one cache per text domain is used to keep the cache rather small (else cache size on blogs with many posts would get quite big).
-Each front end cache is kept for 60 minutes.
-For backend pages one cache per page and text domain is used (there are limited back end pages and more translating is going on in the back end).
-These are kept for 30 minutes.

-== Details ==
+== How translation improvements work ==

-= Dynamic loading of translation files, only loading and translating used strings. =

-Improves performance and reduces memory consumption.
-The default WordPress MO implementation loads the complete MO files (e.g. when loaded via load_textdomain) into memory.
-As a result translation of individual strings is quite fast, but loading times and memory consumption are high.
-Most of the time only a few strings from a mo file are required within a single page request.
-Activating translation almost doubles execution time in a typical WordPress installation.

-WPPP uses MO-Dynamic, a complete rewrite of the MO implementation, to speed up translations.
-Firstly mo files are only loaded if needed.
-On installations with many translated plugins this alone can dramatically reduce execution time.
-Furthermore it doesn't load the complete translations into memory, only required ones.
-This on demand translation is more expensive than translations on fully loaded mo files but the performance gain by not loading and parsing the complete file outweighs this.

-= Use of native gettext if available =

-There is probably no faster way for translations than using the native gettext implementation.
-This requires the php_gettext extension to be installed on the server.
-Version 0.2 supports the use of native gettext if it is available.
-This is implemented using *Bernd Holzmuellers* [Translate_GetText_Native](http://oss.tiggerswelt.net/wordpress/3.3.1/) implementation (slightly modified).
-For now WPPP only checks if the gettext extension is available, which might not suffice to use native gettext.
-Further checks will follow.
+WPPP overrides WordPress' default implementation by using the *override_load_textdomain* hook.
+The fastest way for translations is using the native gettext implementation.
+This requires the PHP Gettext extension to be installed on the server.
+WPPPs gettext implementation is based on *Bernd Holzmuellers* [Translate_GetText_Native](http://oss.tiggerswelt.net/wordpress/3.3.1/) implementation (slightly modified).
+Gettext support is still a bit tricky and having the gettext extension installed doesn't mean it will work.

+As second option WPPP features a complete rewrite of WordPress MO imlementation: MO_dynamic (the alternative MO reader).
+The default WordPress implementaion loads the complete mo file right after a call to *load_textdomain*, whether any transaltions of this textdomain are needed or not.
+This needs quite some time and even more memory.
+Mo_dynamic features on demand loading.
+It doesn't load any mo file until the first translation call to that specific textdomain.
+And it doesn't load the entire mo file either, only the requested transaltion.
+Though the (highly optimized) search for an individual translation is slower, the vastly improved loading time and reduced memory foot print result in an overall performance gain.

+Caching can further improve performance.
+When using MO_dynamic with activated caching, translations get cached using WordPress Object Cache API.
+Front end pages usually don't use many translations, so for all front end pages one cache is used per textdomain.
+Back end pages on the other hand use many translations.
+So back end pages get each their own individual translation cache with one *base cache* for each textdomain.
+This *base cache* consists of those translations that are used on all back end pages (i.e. they have been used up to *admin_init* hook).
+Later used translations are cached for each page.
+All this is to reduce cache size, which is very limited on many caching methods like APC.
+To even further reduce cache size, the transaltions get compressed before being saved to cache.

 == Changelog ==